 - Allow your upper body to lean forward slightly.
 If you were to look in a mirror, the line of your torso and the line of your thighs would approximately create a right angle.

 - Draw your shoulder blades gently toward each other and down, keeping shoulders away from your ears.
-Lengthen through your tailbone to encourage the lower back to stay long.
+Lengthen through your tailbone to encourage your lower back to stay long.

 - Hold the pose for up to 60 seconds, then release.

 - Asana = pose